 We have all had some sort of stress in our lives.
 Stress is not inherently bad – it helps us learn how to cope and deal with difficult problems through trial and error.
 This experience gives us wisdom on how to battle even harder dilemmas as we get older.

 Chronic stressors in our lives can turn into anxiety.
-Anxiety becomes a problem when it gets in the way of our everyday life, by causing dysfunction or a lot of suffering.
+Anxiety becomes a problem when it gets in the way of our everyday life, by causing dysfunction and a lot of suffering.

-Anxiety is the most common mental health disorders in the United States.
+Anxiety is the most common mental health disorder in the United States.
 It affects over 40 million Americans at some point in their lives, according to the National Alliance on Mental Illness.
 Most people develop symptoms before the age of 21, and 60% of sufferers are women.

 Anxiety can come in many different forms.
 The most common types of anxiety are: Panic Disorder, Phobias, Social Anxiety Disorder, Obsessive Compulsive Disorder (OCD), Posttraumatic Stress Disorder (PTSD), and Generalized Anxiety Disorder (GAD).